amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

       * Implicit sovereign immunity is a necessary principle **separate from text of 11A**
         * Sovereign immunity is a consitutional limitation placed on federal judicial power in Article III
       * 11A only talks about “citizens of another state,” so Hans (P) would have won on purely textualist interpretation
-    * Inconsistent with "diversity only" interpretation of the scope, which states that sovereign immunity does not apply to federal question jurisdiction b/c *Chisolm* and 11A were only aimed at modifying diversity
+    * Inconsistent with "diversity only" interpretation of the scope, which states that sovereign immunity does not apply to federal question jurisdiction because *Chisolm* and 11A were only aimed at modifying diversity
     * Has been reaffirmed over last century despite calls to overturn it.
 * Limitations on *Hans* and Expansive Scope
   * Suits by U.S. or by other states